GioMart10/Projects_Portfolio/README.md

 ## About Me
 Hi everyone!

 My name is Giovanni Martiradoni.
 Welcome to my Project Portfolio!
 A little of my background.
-I graduated as an
+I made a finance and accounting degree at UNAM (National Autonomous University of Mexico)